 - of up to X2 slot, if the active serving cell and the SCell being activated or deactivated are in a FR2 band pair and UE is capable of independent beam management on this FR2 band pair.

-- of up to X2 slot, if the active serving cell is non-contiguous to the SCell being activated or deactivated in the same FR1 band and UE is capable of [intraBandNRCA-NonCollocated-r18]Where X2 is specified in Table 8.2.2.2.2-1.
+- of up to X2 slot, if the active serving cell is non-contiguous to the SCell being activated or deactivated in the same FR1 band and UE is capable of [intraBandNRCA-NonCollocated-r18] and [nonCollocatedTypeNR-CA-r18] is not provided.

+Where X2 is specified in Table 8.2.2.2.2-1.

 or

-- of up to the duration shown in table 8.2.2.2.2-2, if the active serving cells are contiguous to any of the SCells being activated or deactivated in the same FR1 band, or if the active serving cells are in the same FR1 band as any of the SCells being activated or deactivated and UE is not capable of [intraBandNRCA-NonCollocated-r18], provided the cell specific reference signals from the active serving cells and the SCells being activated or deactivated are available in the same slot.
+- of up to the duration shown in table 8.2.2.2.2-2, if the active serving cells are contiguous to any of the SCells being activated or deactivated in the same FR1 band, or if the active serving cells are in the same FR1 band as any of the SCells being activated or deactivated and UE is not capable of [intraBandNRCA-NonCollocated-r18] or UE is capable of [intraBandNRCA-NonCollocated-r18] and [nonCollocatedTypeNR-CA-r18] is provided, provided the cell specific reference signals from the active serving cells and the SCells being activated or deactivated are available in the same slot.

 - of up to the duration shown in table 8.2.2.2.2-2, if the active serving cells are in the same FR2 band as any of the SCells being activated or deactivated provided the cell specific reference signals from the active serving cells and the SCells being activated or deactivated are available in the same slot.